jdbaugher/estimate_sub_rate/README.md

 ### Nucleotide substitution rate estimation workflow

 This workflow provides software tools to estimate nucleotide substitution rates over time from multiple sequence alignments using statistical inference.
 The workflow accompanies an upcoming peer-reviewed journal article.
-The analysis results can be replicated using the haplotype data (*genotypes.sig.txt) available at ????.
 Additional details will be provided as they become available.

 ## Requirements
 This workflow has been tested on MACOSX and linux operating systems